 |Edge Inscription||I CALL UPON THE YOUTH OF THE WORLD|

-To commemorate both the successful bid and the official handover from Beijing to London, The Royal Mint struck a commemorative £2 coin which featured on its reverse the iconic Olympic Flag and the London 2012 logo.
-Two outstretched hands complete the symbolic status of the coin and surrounding the central design are lines reminiscent of a running track.
+To commemorate both the successful bid and the official handover from Beijing to London, The Royal Mint struck a commemorative £2 coin which featured the iconic Olympic Flag and the London 2012 logo on its reverse.
+Two outstretched hands complete the symbolic status of the coin and lines reminiscent of a running track surround the central design.

-The first base metal £2 coin was issued in the United Kingdom in 1986 to commemorate the Thirteenth Commonwealth Games which that year were held in Scotland.
+The first base metal £2 coin was issued in the United Kingdom in 1986 to commemorate the Thirteenth Commonwealth Games which was held in Scotland.
 Commemorative £2 coins continued to be issued in single colour nickel-brass for special occasions.
-After a review of the United Kingdom coinage in 1994, it emerged that there was a requirement for a general circulation £2 coin.
+After a review of the United Kingdom’s coinage in 1994, it emerged that there was a requirement for a circulating £2 coin.
 A consultation process took place with the vending machine industry, members of the public and special interest groups such as the RNIB and Age Concern.
-The consensus of opinion from the consultation favoured a bi-colour coin because it would be easily distinguishable from the other coins in circulation.
-The bi-metallic £2 coin was eventually launched on 15 June 1998 and millions were released into circulation.
+The consensus of opinion from the consultation favoured a bicolour coin because it would be easily distinguishable from the other coins in circulation.
+The bimetallic £2 coin was launched on 15 June 1998 and millions were released into circulation.